tibeal/fieloelrmassupdate/Instalation/ELRplusPRP/InstallGuide.md

 > **Fielo Platform** App > **Libraries** Tab > _Activate all the Libraries_

-> **NOTE**: The FieloELR library has an issue.
+**NOTE**: The FieloELR library has an issue.
 It uses Models in order to make easier for the users to create Courses from pre-defined templates.
 So, before you activate it, go to the Models Object

 > **Setup** \> **Create** \> **Objects** \> **Model** > **FieloPLT\_\_Type\_\_c** Field

+Add the value **Course** to the picklist values.

+That should make you able to activate the FieloELR Library.
 :construction: :warning: **_Work In Progress!
 This Document isn't ready yet!!!_** :warning: :construction: